Why this restaurant chain is in the farming business

 “We take a risk now–maybe this is a really hard crop to grow and other farmers won’t want to grow on a large scale–but we can try it on our farm to test as a living lab and then move it to our larger-scale partners,” says Larry Tse, Dig Inn’s on-staff farmer.
 A few crops, such as a variety of tomato that will be harvested in August, will be grown in quantities large enough to be on menus at all of the chain’s restaurants.

 As Dig Inn trains its workers, they also have the opportunity to visit the farm to better understand the produce on the menu.
-“We wanted a centerpiece for our own supply chain that would become our hub not only for our team learning about what it means to run a local, scalable supply chain, but also to invite all of our chefs from our restaurants and pretty much any team member to learn about food and how to grow it,” says Taylor Lanzet, the company’s sourcing and sustainability manager.
+“We wanted a centerpiece for our own supply chain that would become our hub not only for our team learning about what it means to run a local, scalable supply chain, but also to invite all of our chefs from our restaurants and pretty much any team member to learn about food and how to grow it,” says Taylor Lanzet, the company’s director of supply and sustainability.

 By experiencing the many challenges of growing food, like frosts that destroy crops, or a lack of rain that produces stunted produce, the restaurant says that it can better understand the needs of the farms it works with.
 As new farmers buy land and begin farming in the area, Dig Inn is attempting to support them with advice and by lending out equipment.
 But it also sees an opportunity to do more, as an increasing number of farmers begin to retire without plans for succession.

-Note: Correction: This article has been updated to reflect Taylor Lanzet’s accurate title.